QuantumSimulator

 Routing qubits on limited hardware

-• Routing states on hardware with limited qubit connectivity
+• Moving quantum states to adjacent positions on hardware with limited connectivity

-• Implementing quantum circuits that need non-adjacent qubit interactions
+• Implementing circuits that require non-adjacent qubit interactions

 • Quantum sorting networks

-• SWAP = three CNOTs (any ordering convention)
+• SWAP = three CNOTs in sequence, using either qubit ordering convention

-• SWAP² = I — swapping twice returns to the original state
+• SWAP² = I — swapping twice returns both qubits to their original positions

-• √SWAP is an entangling gate used in some universal gate sets
+• √SWAP (the square root of SWAP) is an entangling gate used in some universal gate sets

-• Fredkin = controlled-SWAP, useful in reversible computation
+• Fredkin = controlled-SWAP, a three-qubit gate useful in reversible computation

 Real quantum hardware has limited connectivity between qubits.
-SWAP gates are how you move quantum information to where it needs to be.
-Minimizing SWAP overhead is a major challenge in quantum circuit compilation.
+SWAP gates are the mechanism for moving quantum information to where it needs to be.
+Minimizing SWAP overhead is one of the major challenges in compiling quantum circuits for real devices.

 Test your understanding